-The college will set aside one\two half-days\-for faculty discussions on teaching and learning each academic year.
-The dedicated time should take place during opening day, at The first meeting should be at the beginning of the academic year, and the second meeting should take place early in Spring quarter.
-For faculty to have focused discussions, classes should not meet during these timesmeeting time, and other college business requiring faculty input should not take place during these meetings.
+The college will set aside one half-day for faculty discussions on teaching and learning each academic year.
+The dedicated time should take place during opening day, at the beginning of the academic year.
+For faculty to have focused discussions, classes should not meet during themeeting time, and other college business requiring faculty input should not take place during these meetings.
 Meetings should be hybrid or online to ensure maximum engagement by full-time and part-time faculty.
 In addition, the college will support multiple quarterly workshops and learning communities on SLO writing and assessment.